exogen/graphql-markdown/README.md

 # graphql-markdown

-Generate nice docs for your GraphQL schema right in your GitHub repository.
+**The easiest way to document your GraphQL schema.** This package will generate a Markdown document to browse your GraphQL schema in a beautifully rendered and easily explorable way.

 ```console
 $ npm install graphql-markdown --save-dev